matn7/CS-Notes/src/main/java/deployment/LINUX.md

 - Disks can be divided into parts, called partitions.
 - Partitions allow you to separate data.
 - Partitioning schemes:
-    - 1) OS, 2) Application, 3) User, 4) Swap
+    - OS, Application, User, Swap
-    - 1) OS, 2) User home directories
+    - OS, User home directories
     - As a system admin, you decide
 - Can protect the overall system.
-- Keep users from creating oytages by using a home directory partition.
+- Keep users from creating outages by using a home directory partition.

 ```console
 df -h